WATCH: Kevin Durant And Joel Embiid Exchange Words

 The two teams made a massive trade last month that sent James Harden to the 76ers, and Ben Simmons to the Nets.

-This is the first time the two teams have played against each other since the deal.
+This was the first time the two teams have played against each other since the deal.

-The Nets came into the night with a 33-33 record in the 66 games that they have played in so far this season, and are 4-6 in their last ten games overall.
+The Nets are now 34-33 record in the 67 games that they have played in so far this season, and are 4-6 in their last ten games overall.

 They are currently the eight seed in the Eastern Conference.